Atlanta Falcons vs. New York Jets NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Atlanta and its opponents have combined for 46.5 points only twice this season.
+- Atlanta has combined with its opponents to score more than 46 points only two times this season.

-- The 55.5 points per game these two squads have surrendered to opponents this season are 9.0 more than the 46.5 over/under in this contest.
+- The 55.5 points per game these two squads have allowed their opponents to score this season are 9.5 more than the 46 total in this contest.

-- The Falcons and their opponents have scored an average of 48.8 points per game in 2020, 2.3 more than Sunday's total.
+- Falcons games this season feature an average total of 48.8 points, a number 2.8 points higher than Sunday's over/under.

-- The 43.5 PPG average total in Jets games this season is 3.0 points fewer than this game's over/under.
+- The 46 total in this game is 2.5 points higher than the 43.5 average total in Jets games this season.

 Falcons stats and trends